marketdial/api-takehome/README.md

 # Welcome!
-Please complete Part 1 and Part 2 of the MarketDial take home challenge.
-## Part 1
-The purpose of part 1 is to create a small Python server that can interact with a PostgreSQL database.
+The purpose of this project is to create a small Python server that can interact with a PostgreSQL database.
 This server is built in a docker container and can be run using the command `docker compose up`.
 Once the server has started you should be able to run `curl localhost:8000` which should return
 ```json
 {"message":"Hello World"}
 ```